vanstinator/rn-tourguide/memory-bank/active-context.md

 # Current Context

 ## Ongoing Tasks

-- Resolve missing type definition for 'react-native' in tsconfig or dependencies
+- Investigating regression where SVG mask renders in the wrong spot during scroll animation in a ScrollView, likely due to a removed setTimeout or delay after dependency updates and refactor.

 ## Known Issues
 - TypeScript error: Cannot find type definition file for 'react-native'
+- SVG mask misalignment during scroll animation in tour guide overlay after recent code changes.

 ## Next Steps

-- Check if @types/react-native is installed and referenced in tsconfig.json
+- Consider reintroducing a delay (setTimeout, requestAnimationFrame, or similar) after scrollTo before updating the step/modal position.
+- Test if adding a delay resolves the mask misalignment.

 ## Current Session Notes

-- [8:28:14 AM] [Unknown User] Fixed Ionicons icon names and eventEmitter usage: Corrected Ionicons icon names to remove the 'ios-' prefix and fixed eventEmitter usage to properly add and remove event listeners with handler references, resolving linter errors in App.tsx.
-- [8:27:29 AM] [Unknown User] Initial project analysis: Initialized the Memory Bank.
-The project has TypeScript errors in App.tsx related to Ionicons icon names and possible undefined eventEmitter.
-There is also a missing type definition for 'react-native'.
-- [Note 1]
-- [Note 2]
+- [8:59:53 AM] [Unknown User] Reintroduced setTimeout delay after scrollTo in setCurrentStep: Added a 300ms setTimeout after scrollViewRef.scrollTo in TourGuideProvider.tsx:setCurrentStep, so that updateCurrentStep and eventEmitter emit happen after the scroll animation.
+This should fix the SVG mask misalignment issue when wrapping components in a ScrollView.
+- [8:58:13 AM] [Unknown User] File Update: Updated active-context.md
+- The previous code likely had a setTimeout or similar delay after scrollTo in TourGuideProvider.tsx:setCurrentStep.
+The current code updates the step immediately after scrollTo, which may cause the mask to render before the scroll animation completes, leading to misalignment.
+- The mask rendering logic is in SvgMask and Modal, but the scroll/step logic is in TourGuideProvider.